 The Trust has oversight and operates the bank account of the Mulberry School (Tower Hamlets) Trust (Charity registration number 1075745).
 This was set up under the previous predecessor school for the advancement of education and in particular the advancement of education of pupils attending Mulberry School for Girls by implementing and enhancing the educational provision of the school.
-There is currently a balance of £121,513 (2019 - £121,451) held within this Charity, this balance is not expected to increase.
-The Charity is currently a connected party, however, it is the intention to formally bring this charity within the Mulberry Schools Trust over the next academic year.
+There is currently a balance of £121,539 (2021 -£121,523) held within this Charity, this balance is not expected to increase.
+The Charity is currently a connected party.